Today I’m sharing with you 3 common myths about sex, pregnancy, and birth.

 Resource: Labor & Delivery Birth Options

-So, I bet your next burning question is how does this information serve me?
+You may be wondering, how does this information serve me?

 I’m not the only one who has once held these beliefs about sex, pregnancy, and birth.